AzureCosmosDB/fabric-keyvault-openai-secrets/README.md

 The template deploys the latest OpenAI models:

-- **GPT-4.1**: Latest conversational AI model with 1M token context for chat and text generation
+- **GPT-4.1-mini**: Latest conversational AI model optimized for speed and efficiency
 - **Text-Embedding-3-Large**: Advanced embeddings model for semantic search and similarity

 ## Resource Tagging